 Will your permanent colours affect the condition of my hair?

 Josh’s permanent colours will actually condition your hair while they develop.
 They contain hydrolysed quinoa (a natural source of amino acids) which will protect your colour and condition your hair.
 For extra hydration, each of Josh’s permanent kits comes with a follow-up deep conditioning treatment, which will lock in your colour and add moisture.

 How do I stop my colour from fading?

 All colours fade over time, of course, but you can delay fade with Josh’s shade-specific shampoos, conditioners and the Everything Mask.
 Josh’s care products are packed with ingredients which will make your colour more vibrant whilst cleansing and nourishing your hair.
 You can find more info on caring for your colour here.

-If you find your colour tends to fade with unwanted tones, you might want to try a Shade Shot gloss.
-This will warm up or cool down your colour and counteract fade so, for example: if you’re blonde and your colour tends to go a bit brassy you might want to try the Keep Me Cool Shade Shot.
-If you feel like your colour goes a bit flat and you’d like to add some warmth, try Give Me Sun.
-These glosses are really easy to create at home – you just need to mix equal parts of your chosen Shade Shot with the Everything Mask.
-Take a look at our how-to video for a walk-through.
+If you find your colour tends to fade with unwanted tones, you might want to try a Shade Shot Gloss.
+This will warm up or cool down your colour and counteract fade so, for example: if you’re blonde and your colour tends to go a bit brassy you might want to try the Icy Blonde Shade Shot Gloss.
+If you feel like your colour goes a bit flat and you’d like to add some warmth, try Champagne Blonde.
+Brunettes who are battling brassiness should try Smoky Brunette, and those looking to add richer tones, Chestnut Brunette.
+These glosses are really easy to use, take a look at our how-to videos for a walk-through.

 How do I know which root concealer to choose?